 PharmCAS provides a Fee Assistance Program that aims to support applicants who may face financial constraints during the application process.
 We encourage you to explore this opportunity to alleviate any financial concerns you may have.
 By clicking on the link below, you can access comprehensive details about the fee assistance program, including qualification requirements and the fee waiver process:

-Once PharmCAS receives your official U.S. transcripts, a course-by-course verification process takes place.
-This process involves cross-referencing the courses listed on your official transcripts with the courses you entered in the "Transcript Entry" section of your application.
+After PharmCAS receives your official U.S. transcripts, they complete a course-by-course verification.
+This means they compare the courses on your transcripts with the courses you entered in the Transcript Entry section of your application.

 Contact Information: